 11) The CRMC has established an Adopt-An-Access Program by which public/private partnerships preserve, protect, and enhance public access at CRMC ROWs.
 The Program is implemented via MOUs that stipulate each partner's role and responsibilities.
 The CRMC is a committed partner with Clean Ocean Access which adopted six ROWs in the Town of Middletown during the report period 2017-18.
 Whether officially adopted or not COA monitors every ROW on Aquidneck Island and hopes to adopt the ROW at Marine Avenue (Z-24) in Newport which was designated after every other ROW in the City had been adopted by COA.
-There are 42 adopted ROWs in the state as shown in the table below, with ROW S-40 (Old Ferry Road) in Bristol set to increase the total to 43 given its pending adoption by Roger Williams University at the time of this writing.
-Roger Williams University and RIDOT, the state agency which owns Old Ferry Road, have already agreed to the terms established in a draft Adopt-An-Access MOU by which CRMC's next Adopt-An-Access site will be established and reported in the 2019-2020 ROW report.
+There are 43 adopted ROWs in the state as shown in the table below, with ROW C-3 recently added through a memorandum-of-understanding with the Narragansett Town Council's Coastal Access Improvement Committee signed in June of 2022.